 Teaching makes demands.
 In spring semester, I was responsible for a kind of introduction to the English major course, focused on literary theory, research, close reading, etc. Primary literary texts for this course started with Eavan Boland and Mark Strand’s physically beautiful but rather uneven anthology of poetic forms, The Making of a Poem.
 The main pedagogical disadvantage of this book: no footnotes!
 Also King Lear, Wuthering Heights, Dubliners, and Teju Cole’s Open City, all excellent books I wanted to re-read and to share with others, and perfect for the introduction of close reading, because each in its own way rewards it so richly.

 My student and I also read The Sound and the Fury and Lolita, two more books I hadn’t re-read since my teenage years.
 The Sound and the Fury did not hold up as well as one would wish, in my estimation.
-Too much melodrama, too much glory borrowed from Joyce and Eliot, too much muddled politics (de haut en bas portrayal of the black characters smugly coupled with the overdone silent-film villainy-bigotry of Jason, not to mention–how few are my opportunities to feel ethnically aggrieved!–the menacing Eyetalians with their risible whattayou-do-weetha-my-seester dialogue).
+Too much melodrama, too much glory borrowed from Joyce and Eliot, too much muddled politics (de haut en bas portrayal of the black characters smugly coupled with the overdone silent-film villainy-bigotry of Jason, not to mention—how few are my opportunities to feel ethnically aggrieved!—the menacing eyetalians with their risible whattayou-do-weetha-my-seester dialogue).
 But some nice moments, some indelible imagery, and, above all, some nice sentences.
-Which latter isn’t necessarily a compliment.

-Lolita holds up a lot better, of course (V. N. would no doubt agree).
-I even think I understood it on this go: it’s a twentieth-century post-Aestheticist re-statement of Plato’s Phaedrus, isn’t it?
-That is, it’s about how the lover, possessed by frenzy on beholding the divine in human form, should not dare trespass upon this form but–here’s the post-Aesthecist part–recreate its divine beauty in art and only in art.
-Hence why the novel can itself be erotic while unambiguously condemning Humbert’s sexual behavior.
-I suppose that’s a less portable moral than whatever people wish to transport to Tehran on a cruise missile, though.
+Lolita holds up a lot better (V. N. would no doubt agree).
+I even think I understood it on this go: it’s a twentieth-century post-Aestheticist re-statement of Plato’s Phaedrus.
+That is, it’s about how the lover, possessed by frenzy on beholding the divine in human form, should not dare trespass upon this form but—here’s the post-Aesthecist part—recreate its divine beauty in art and only in art.
+This is why the novel can itself be erotic while unambiguously condemning Humbert’s sexual behavior.

 What else?
 I will have to skip some things.
 I entertained myself over spring break with David Mitchell’s Nabokovian historical romance The Thousand Autumns of Jacob de Zoet.
 I don’t know if it’s great art, but it does not fail to stir the imagination.
 The glory of a summer research seminar on Oscar Wilde was De Profundis, which I must confess I had never read before.
 It’s comparable, in fact, to Love’s Work: it is a novel, a letter, a memoir, a treatise—literature considered as, as Derrida once put it, the right to say everything.
 (I think Wilde’s best writing overall is in his “non-fiction”: both De Profundis and the essays and dialogues collected in Intentions.)
 A far less compelling memoir was Hitch-22, which I read in the spirit of airplanes and beach chairs.
 If you want a lot of unreliable gossip from a man with a broken moral compass, and I did, then this is for you.
 Also unsatisfying: Julian Barnes’s The Sense of an Ending.
 Tragedy as word problem, passionless, all a whole lot better back when it was The Good Soldier.